bugfactory/posts/reference-counting/reference-counting-en.md

 # Reference Counting

-I wrote this lonnng time ago and now I just have translated it.
+I wrote this a lonnng time ago and now I have just translated it.

 "Memory management?
 Why?
 Hardware is cheap, I won't release the memory".
 "I'm crazy life, I make popcorn without a lid and I don't release the memory".
 "Do you only release the memory to impress intern?".
 If you think like that, you are like me and you can go watch The Big Bang Theory.
-But for those are too square and like a safe life we I will show a different solution.
+But for those who are too square and like a safe life I will show a different solution.

 The memory management is one of the biggest  headaches for C developers, do this task manually using *malloc()* and *free()* works, but if you forget a *free()* you may cause a memory leak,